(888) 595-9101 Call Now For Pricing and Availability

 Services with Private Home Care

 Services that clients receive with in-home care option are similar to those offered in assisted living, and typically center on activities of daily living (ADL’s).
 These may include help with tasks like toileting, bathing, feeding, dressing, and mobility.
 It is similar to what assisted living offers, alongside instrumental activities of daily living which can include communication help, transportation, medication reminders, and housework.
+Because care is provided one-on-one, it can be highly personalized to the individual's specific needs and preferences.

 A home care aide gets payment for reporting to an elder’s home for a certain amount of time to accomplish the responsibilities they are in charge of.
 The minimum amount of time that the professional can spend in one’s residence is three hours per day.
 Retirees who require help round the clock, known as live-in home health aides, can only get them after an assessment of their condition is conducted, and it is determined that they qualify for 24/7 in-home care.
 For more fragile older adults who do not qualify for 24/7 in-home care but need 24/7 monitoring, assisted living is a better and safer option.
+This around-the-clock supervision in assisted living is a key difference and often a major factor for families concerned about a loved one's safety.

 Similar to assisted living centers, home care aides do not perform medical tasks such as administering drugs, diabetes shots and looking after open wounds.
 Note that some private home care companies exist to provide nursing services at an extra cost.